-Required Courses: Total of 5 courses

-This program does not require internship or externship.
+Duration: One Year (2 semesters per year) Required Hours: 255 Hours Required Courses: Total of 5 courses This program does not require internship or externship.
 The educational programs offered does not lead to a profession, occupation, trade, or career field requiring licensure in this state.
 For completion of the program students need to take all of the 5 courses.

-- 1. DCM 301: Advanced Theory (Unit value 3 credit units) - 2.
-DCM 302: Advanced Theory (Unit value 3 credit units) - 3.
-DCM 303: Manodharma sangitam (Creative ability) (Unit value 3 credit units) - 4.
+1. DCM 301: Advanced Theory - (Unit value - 3 credit units) 2.
+DCM 302: Advanced Theory - (Unit value - 3 credit units) 3.
+DCM 303: Manodharma sangitam (Creative ability) - (Unit value - 3 credit units) 4.
 DCM 304: Musical Compositions.
-(Unit value -3 credit units) - 5.
+(Unit value - 3 credit units) 5.
 DCM 305: Ghana raga Pancharatnas.
-(Unit value 3 credit units)
+(Unit value - 3 credit units) ADMISSION REQUIREMENTS:

-- A high school diploma or GED is required - Practical music experience of at least 4 years, which will be determined by University Faculty screening or assessment.
+A high school diploma or GED is required

+Practical music experience of at least 4 years, which will be determined by University Faculty screening or assessment.

+EVALUATION:
-A student enrolled in the diploma program is evaluated using the following methods/metrics:

-- Final exam at the end of each course - Mid Term exam at the mid point of the course - o Students have to complete the mid term in each course before taking the final exam - Assignments: - o Students have to complete assignments in each course before taking the final exam - Quizzes: - Students have to complete quizzes in each course before taking the final exam

-Students will be awarded the diploma after they earn an overall combined GPA of 2.0 based on the evaluation weightages across the various methods/metrics.
+A student enrolled in the diploma program is evaluated using the following methods/metrics: - Final exam at the end of each course - Mid Term exam at the mid point of the course - Students have to complete the mid term in each course before taking the final exam - Assignments: - o Students have to complete assignments in each course before taking the final exam - Quizzes: - o Students have to complete quizzes in each course before taking the final exam Students will be awarded the diploma after they earn an overall combined GPA of 2.0 based on the evaluation weightages across the various methods/metrics.
+Course Descriptions: